Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Introduction

 The standard industry response of \envbackporting, i.e., downgrading dependencies to match the \nb's submission time, does not close this gap.
 Since \Kaggle's \dockerimages older than two years are no longer available, we implement a \backporting algorithm that downgrades dependencies to the submission timestamp.
-Surprisingly, only \BackportReproducibility \nbs are \reproducible after \backporting, fewer than at baseline's 35.4\%.
-This result exposed a fundamental flaw in the prevailing paradigm: treating the environment as a variable to be reconstructed and the notebook code as an immutable artifact.
-We therefore shift our focus to modernize the notebook code to restore \reproducibility, treating the environment as a fixed constraint, so that \nbs are modernized to run and reproduce under the current environment rather than the historical one.
+Surprisingly, only \BackportReproducibility of \nbs remain \reproducible after \backporting, substantially lower than the baseline \reproducibility rate of \BaselineReproducibility.
+This result exposes a fundamental flaw in the prevailing paradigm: treating the environment as a variable to be reconstructed and the notebook code as an immutable artifact.
+We therefore shift our focus to modernizing the notebook code to restore \reproducibility, so that \nbs are modernized to run and reproduce under the current environment rather than the historical one.
 Repair in this setting cannot stop at ``green'' (no errors): an MLE \nb that runs but whose accuracy drops from 95\% to 60\% is not acceptable.
-We therefore treat \scorecalibration---moving the reproduced score toward the reported \Kaggle score within the replication band---as a first-class repair target alongside error repair and runtime reduction.
+We thus treat \scorecalibration---moving the reproduced score toward the reported \Kaggle score within the \reproducible band---as a first-class repair target alongside \errorrepair and \runtimereduction.